WalletConnect/walletconnect-docs/docs/introduction/web3modal/about.md

 ## Customization

-Web3Modal automatically adapts to display desktop or mobile wallets depending on user device.
+Web3Modal automatically adapts to display desktop or mobile wallets depending on the user's device.
 Furthermore, we will only show wallets that support your configured chains.

 You can further customize the modal by specifying it's theme and accent color (see options below).
 More customization options will be added soon.